Committed to Excellence

 North Springs is committed to academic achievement for all students.
 With a 7 period class day, students earn 26 credits to graduate, 3 more credits than any other Fulton County high school or the State requires; students completing requirements for the magnet seal or distinguished diploma earn 28 credits.
 Students must also earn minimum credit in core classes to be promoted to the next grade level.

-The majority of our graduating seniors continue their education in a two or four year college or university, with the remaining students entering the military or work force.
+The majority of our graduating seniors continue their education in a two or four-year college or university, with the remaining students entering the military or workforce.
 We strive to make sure all students meet graduation requirements and those aspiring to higher education are well prepared for the college admission process.
 We are proud of the colleges and universities they are accepted to and choose to attend.
-(See where the class of 2017 is headed!)

-Georgia DOE Honors North Springs as an 2018 AP Honor School
+Georgia DOE Honors North Springs as a 2019 AP Honor School

-The GaDOE released their list of AP Honor Schools, and once again, North Springs was represented in all 5 categories.
-This is a testament to the hard work of our staff and students who work hard to support our AP program.
+The GaDOE released their list of AP Honor Schools.
+North Springs is listed in the following AP Honor School lists: This is a testament to the hard work of our staff and students who work hard to support our AP program.

-- AP Access and Support Schools (69 named in 2018) are schools with at least 30 percent of AP exams taken by students who identified themselves as African-American and/or Hispanic and 30 percent of all AP exams earning scores of 3 or higher.
+- AP Access and Support (64 named): Schools with at least 30% of AP exams taken by students who identified themselves as African-American and/or Hispanic and 30% of all AP exams earning scores of 3 or higher

-- AP Merit Schools (67 named in 2018) are schools with at least 20 percent of the total student population taking AP exams and at least 50 percent of all AP exams earning scores of 3 or higher.
+- AP Merit Schools (71 named): Schools with at least 20% of the total student population taking AP exams and at least 50% of all AP exams earning scores of 3 or higher

-- AP STEM Schools (213 named in 2018) are schools with students testing in at least two AP math courses and two AP science courses (AP Calculus AB, AP Calculus BC, AP Statistics, AP Biology, AP Chemistry, AP Environmental Science, AP Physics 1, AP Physics 2, AP Physics C, AP Computer Science A)
+- AP STEM Schools (200 named): Schools with students testing in at least two AP math courses and two AP science courses (AP Calculus AB, AP Calculus BC, AP Statistics, AP Biology, AP Chemistry, AP Environmental Science, AP Physics 1, AP Physics 2, AP Physics C, AP Computer Science A, AP Computer Science Principles)

 Find Yourself Here!
 Our Freshmen Academy and Magnet Programs